microsoft/AcademicContent/Workshop/8. IoT/ReadMe.md

 <a name="HOLTitle"></a>
-# Building a Custom Dashboard in a Day#
+# Building your first Azure IOT Solution#

 ---